Phase transitions in D-dimensional Gauss-Bonnet-Born-Infeld AdS black holes: Conclusion

 \section{Conclusion}

 In this work, we have analysed black holes in Gauss-Bonnet gravity with Born-Infeld electrodynamics in AdS background.
 We calculated the thermodynamic properties associated with the black hole spacetime and calculated the heat capacity.
 It has been obtained that there are infinite discontinuities in the heat capacity when plotted with the horizon radius with other parameters kept constant.
-These are the signs of second order phase transitions.
-Ehrenfest scheme is then employed to determine the authenticity of the second order phase transition.
-We find that the system under consideration followed both Ehrenfest equations.
-We calculated the Prigogine-Defay ratio using Ehrenfest equations which indicated that the divergences are exactly of second order.
-Ruppeiner's state space geometry technique also helped further confirming the second order nature of these black hole phase transitions.
-Ruppeiner curvature is calculated and again plotted with the horizon radius for the same fixed parameters.
+We eastablish that these are the signs of second order phase transitions.
+First, we compute the free energy of the black hole and observe that there is no cusp in its variation with the horizon radius.
+This rules out the possibility of a first order phase transition.
+The Ehrenfest scheme is then employed to establish the second order nature of the phase transition.
+We find that the system under consideration obeys both Ehrenfest equations.
+We then calculate the Prigogine-Defay ratio using Ehrenfest equations which indicate that the divergences are exactly of second order.
+We also discussed the effects of non-linear electrodynamics on Hawking temperature and heat capacity.
+We observe that there is a non-trivial effect of the Born-Infeld parameter on the temperature of the black hole.
+The Hawking temperature is higher than the black hole with Maxwell term for the same horizon radius and this effect fades away as the horizon radius increases.
+We also see that the phase transition points shift to lower horizon radius values in the presence of Born-Infeld electrodynamics.
+The state space geometry technique of Ruppeiner also helped further to reinforce the second order nature of these black hole phase transitions.
+We calculate the Ruppeiner curvature and again plot it with the horizon radius for the same fixed parameters.
 Singularities are observed exactly at those points where the heat capacity diverged.
 Both these methods reconfirm the second order nature of phase transition in these black holes.
 Reassuringly, we recover the Einstein-Born-Infeld black holes when the Gauss-Bonnet parameter is put to zero.
-We have also derived a Smarr relation in $D$-spacetime dimensions using scaling arguments and first law of black hole thermodynamics in which the cosmological constant, Born-Infeld parameters and Gauss-Bonnet parameter are treated as thermodynamic variables.
+We have also derive a Smarr relation in $D$-spacetime dimensions using scaling arguments and first law of black hole thermodynamics in which the cosmological constant, Born-Infeld parameters and Gauss-Bonnet parameter are treated as thermodynamic variables.

 \bibsection{

 }